HPV in men

 Risks of HPV infection in men

 Some of the 30 or so types of HPV associated with genital cancers can lead to cancer of the anus or penis in men.
 Both of these cancer types are rare, especially in men with a healthy immune system.
-Cancer Research UK says there are around 1,100 cases of anal cancer diagnosed in the UK each year and just over 500 new cases of penile cancer diagnosed in the UK each year.
+Cancer Research UK says there are around 1,200 cases of anal cancer diagnosed in the UK each year and around 550 new cases of penile cancer diagnosed in the UK each year.

 The risk of anal cancer is greater in those men, and women, who have receptive anal intercourse.
 Those who have HIV ( human immunodeficiency virus) are also at higher risk of getting this cancer.